lexlapax/cgraveldb/README.md

 uses leveldb as a backing store

-it sort of works right now.
+<del>it sort of works right now.</del> -- broken till refactoring for core interfaces are redone
 it's a very basic property graph.. there are no optimizations for queries yet there is no write collision prevention, yet, so do writes serially (addvertex, addedge, deletevertex, deleteedge) - now implemented writelocks using mutex for now